 Give Characters Jobs: Clergy

-Speaking of religion...I mention in an earlier post that Jessica Fletcher's job of writer--which gives her a reason to travel around the country and make contacts in settings as diverse as higher academe, theater groups, and stockbrokers--is a great boon to a mystery series.
+Speaking of religion...I mention in an earlier post that Jessica Fletcher's job of writer--which gives her a reason to travel around the country and make contacts in settings as diverse as higher academe, the theater, and stockbrokers' offices--is a great boon to a mystery series.

 One role that supposedly lends itself to equally diverse settings is clergy

-There are several priest and nun detectives in books and shows: Father Brown, Father Dowling, the clergy from Grantchester.
+There are several priest and nun detectives in books and shows: Brother Cadfael, Father Brown, Father Dowling, the clergy from Grantchester.

 In truth, I find them a little less believable than Jessica Fletcher.
-As Dorothy Sayers points out in Nine Tailors, a clergyman who is doing his job like Venables is somewhat too busy visiting parishioners and burying people and training/rehearsing the choir/bell-ringers and making emergency preparations and writing sermons and running festivities and keeping in contact with soldiers/sailors/missionaries and taking care of the church itself and filling in for issues that are often resolved, these days, by outside agencies...to run around solving mysteries.
+As Dorothy Sayers points out in Nine Tailors, a clergyman who is doing his job, like Venables, is somewhat too busy visiting parishioners and burying people and training/rehearsing the choir/bell-ringers and making emergency preparations and writing sermons and running festivities and keeping in contact with soldiers, sailors, and missionaries, taking care of the church itself and handling issues that are often resolved, these days, by outside agencies...to run around solving mysteries.

-However, doing all the above IS the reason that the clergyman has so many opportunities to resolve issues.
+However, doing all the above IS the reason that the clergyman has so many opportunities to ask questions!

 I rather think the Brits manage their mystery-solving clergy better.
 Father Dowling always puzzled me since so many of the cases end up being gang/mafia-related.
-There are a few decent clergy members in The Closer who deal with gangs and run up against Brenda as they try to deal honestly with the police and protect their parishioners and do right by specific gang members.
-But again--they are way too busy dealing with those complicated issues to also run an investigation.
+Granted, a few decent clergy members in The Closer deal with gangs.
+They run up against Brenda as they try to deal honestly with the police and protect their parishioners and do right by specific gang members.
+But again, they are way too busy dealing with those complicated issues to also run an investigation.

-The Brits produce clergy, like Father Brown, who are kind of freelancing members of the community.
+The Brits produce clergy, like Father Brown, who operate as freelancing members of the community.
 That is, they occupy positions which allow them to stand in and outside the community.
-Since they also tend to occupy villages, their involvement in any event--while implying as large a death toll as Cabot Cove--is instantly excusable.
+(Cadfael, for instance, is a monk who must live by the Order's rules but his work as an apothecary gives him more freedom than his peers.)
+Since they also tend to live in villages, their involvement in any event--while implying as large a death toll as Cabot Cove--is instantly excusable.

 Sister Boniface is simply a ton of fun.